 2. Grind the Edges

-Keep it still, and don’t rotate it.
-You should be aiming to replicate the factory setting of 60 degrees.
+Hold the bit still and don’t rotate it while it is touching the wheel.
+You should aim to replicate the factory setting of 60 degrees.

 3. Don’t Overdo It

-The drill bit should be in contact with the grinder for no more than five seconds.
-To get the best angle, try to sharpen where the twisted shaft meets the tip.
+The drill bit should be in contact with the grinder for no more than five seconds at a time.
+To achieve the best angle, try to sharpen the area where the twisted shaft meets the tip.

 4. Dip the Bit in Cold Water